 Estimated declaration times of General Election results: Alphabetical list

-Here is a list of estimated declaration times for the results of the 2024 General Election, arranged alphabetically by the name of the constituency.
+Here is an updated list of estimated declaration times for the results of the 2024 General Election, arranged alphabetically by the name of the constituency.

 The list is based on information compiled by the PA news agency and is intended to be a guide to when the 650 constituency results are likely to be declared.